qmacro/qmacro.github.io/src/posts/2024-12-13-tasc-notes--part-5.md

 1. I know this seems obvious, but sometimes it's helpful to stare at the obvious for a while, in a "kata" style of memory reinforcement.

 <a name="footnote-2"></a>
-2. Which is Suppliers, Products and Categories, with relationships between them (if you want to peruse such a service, there's one available at <https://developer-challenge.cfapps.eu10.hana.ondemand.com/odata/v4/northbreeze>).
+2. Which is Suppliers, Products and Categories, with relationships between them (if you want to peruse such a service, there's one available [here][46]).

 <a name="footnote-3"></a>
 3. You can paste multiple lines into the REPL, or edit multiple lines yourself, using the `.editor` REPL command (see the [Commands and special keys][16] section of the Node.js REPL documentation).
 You can also use [template literals][17] (`` `...` ``) for multiline strings.